 After entering Japan you must self-isolate at home or a hotel for a period of 14 days.

 You must not use any kind of mass or public transport (taxi, domestic flights, ferry, bus, train etc.) during your self-isolation or to get to the place where you will self-isolate.

-Please use a private car (your family may pick you up) or a rental car.
+Please use a private car (your family may pick you up) or a rental car or a specific service.